derekbonilla/car_data_cleaning/README.md

 ```

 I recheck to see if the erroneous value was fixed correctly.
-The peakrpm column should be clean.
+The `peakrpm` column is now clean.

 ## Ensuring that the data is consistent

 Discrepancies can create inaccurate, unreliable results.
 This leads to misinformed business decisions.

-I will use the DISTINCT statement to check for data inconsistencies in enginelocation
+I will use the `DISTINCT` statement to check for data inconsistencies in enginelocation

 <img src="images/enginelocation.png">

 These values appear to agree.
 However, front appears twice.
 This is most likely happening because some front values include extra spaces.
-I will use the LENGTH function to understand this:
+I will use the `LENGTH` function to understand this:

 ```javascript
 SELECT